galiat/automatic-desk/README.md

 3) Load code to the photon - follow the documention https://docs.particle.io/guide/getting-started/build/photon/ up thru _Flashing Your First App_

 4) Create a new app & copy this code in.
-You might want to adjust the `delay` depending on your height.
 ```js
 Servo deskServo;